Frequency (TV series): Episodes

 On May 13, 2017, The CW released an epilogue to the series to provide closure after its cancellation, in which the radio is fixed and Frank and Raimy confirm that the Nightingale died in prison.
 Raimy also reveals the date of Frank's car accident to him before the radio fizzles out.
-Raimy frantically continues to try to call out to her father on the radio until you hear her father's voice from behind her say: "I got it kiddo."
+Raimy frantically continues to try to call out to her father on the radio until her father's voice is heard from behind her say: "I got it kiddo."
 She turns around to see her father there in person and they embrace.